littlesgan/winboxv1/README.md

    - To paste into PowerShell, **Right-Click** or press **Ctrl + V** in the PowerShell or Terminal window
    - Press **Enter** to execute the command

-This command will download and execute the **Winhance** application directly from GitHub.
+This command will download and execute the **Winbox** application directly from GitHub.

 ## Current Features 🛠️